 All in all, the Substitution Rule is a tool for simplifying the integrals we are dealing with.
 It isn't always a useful tool - good luck trying to do anything useful with it in $\int x \cos(x) dx$, for example - and it does require you to be able to handle the simplified integral.
-That may require additional use of the Substitution Rule itself, or variants of it (like trigonometric substitutions, which we'll do in a while), or entirely different techniques, such as integration by parts, which will be next on our list.
+That may require additional use of the Substitution Rule itself, or variants of it (like trigonometric substitutions, which you may see eventually), or entirely different techniques, such as integration by parts, which will be next on our list.